sheilaurrutia/Distribution/doc/exo/README.md

 - `test/answer-data`
 - `test/question`

-and reference them in [Show assert.js](assert.js).
+and reference them in [Show assert.js](https://github.com/json-quiz/json-quiz/assert.js).

-### Create the MIME type

-Create a new MIME type in file [Show QuestionType.php](Library/Question/QuestionType.php).

 ### Create the data model

-Create a question type entity in `Entity/QuestionType`.
+Create a question type entity in `/Distribution/plugin/exo/Entity/ItemType/`.

 ### Create the Serializer

+Serializer makes the link between the question type in JSON Schema and the question type entity.

+Files are located in `/Distribution/plugin/exo/Serializer/ItemType`.

 The question type serializer must be tagged in order to be collected by the `QuestionSerializerCollector` during compiler pass.

 ```php
 /**